Functional linear regression with truncated signatures: Mathematical framework

 \subsection{The signature of a path}

 We give here a brief presentation of signatures but the reader is referred to \citet{lyons2007differential} or \citet{friz2010multidimensional} for a more involved mathematical treatment with proofs.
 To follow the vocabulary from rough path theory, we will often call the functional covariate $X: [0,1] \to \R^d$ a path.
-Our basic assumption is that $X$ is of bounded variation, i.e., it has finite length. \begin{definition} Let
+Our basic assumption is that $X$ is of bounded variation, i.e., it has finite length. \begin{definition} Let $X : [0,1] \rightarrow \R^d, \, t\mapsto (X^1_t, \dots , X^d_t)^\top$.
+The total variation of $X$ is defined by